Iran is an incredible country to explore; it´s one of the most diverse countries in the world, with the size of Spain, France, and Germany combined.

 This needs to be an approved policy with Iran stated on the main policy summary.

-During my visit to Iran, so have I’ve been required to getting the local travel Insurance even if I already had international travel insurance beforehand.
+During my visit to Iran, so have I’ve been required to getting a local travel Insurance even if I already had international travel insurance beforehand.

 You are also required to have proof of the first night of accommodation in Iran.